Use R in Power Query Editor

 After you've uploaded the .pbix file to the Power BI service, you need to take other steps to enable service data refresh and updated visuals:

-Enable scheduled refresh for the dataset: To enable scheduled refresh for the workbook containing your dataset with R scripts, see Configuring scheduled refresh.
+Enable scheduled refresh for the semantic model: To enable scheduled refresh for the workbook containing your semantic model with R scripts, see Configuring scheduled refresh.
 This article also includes information about on-premises data gateways.

 Install a gateway: You need an on-premises data gateway (personal mode) installed on the machine where the file and R are located.
 The Power BI service accesses that workbook and re-renders any updated visuals.
 For more information, see use personal gateways in Power BI.